El Al Flight 1862: Related accidents and aftermath

 This was one of several accidents caused by problems with Boeing 707 and 747 engine pylons, which were nearly identical in design.

-In April 1968, an engine and pylon had fallen off a Boeing 707, being operated as BOAC Flight 712, resulting in five deaths.
+On 8 April 1968, an engine and pylon had fallen off a Boeing 707, being operated as BOAC Flight 712, resulting in five deaths.

 On 16 January 1987, a Transbrasil Boeing 707 (PT-TCP) lost its No. 2 engine with 150 people on board.
 It landed without incident and was later ferried on three engines for repair.

-In December 1991, China Airlines Flight 358 had crashed when its No. 3 and No. 4 engines fell off shortly after takeoff from Taipei, resulting in the death of all five occupants.
+On 29 December 1991, China Airlines Flight 358 had crashed similarly when its No. 3 and No. 4 engines fell off shortly after takeoff from Taipei, resulting in the death of all five occupants.

-In March 1992, a similar scenario – separation of the No. 3 and No. 4 engines – this time on a Boeing 707, occurred on a Trans-Air cargo flight (Transair 671).
-Again, No. 3 engine detached and collided with No. 4 engine, tearing it off, as well.
-On this occasion, the crew was able to land safely at Istres Air Base in the south of France.
+On 31 March 1992, another similar scenario occurred with Trans-Air Service Flight 671.
+Engines No. 3 and No. 4 (both right wing engines) detached from the aircraft – this time on a Boeing 707.
+Again, No. 3 engine detached and collided with No. 4 engine, tearing it off as well.
+The crew landed safely at Istres Air Base in the south of France.

 In April 1992, a Tampa Colombia 707 cargo flight was forced to return to Miami, when the No. 3 engine separated shortly after takeoff.

-In March 1993, a Japan Airlines 747 cargo flight operated by Evergreen International Airlines similarly returned to Anchorage after the No. 2 engine detached.
+On 31 March 1993, Japan Air Lines Cargo Flight 46E, a Boeing 747-121F (freighter), operated by Evergreen International Airlines returned to Anchorage International Airport after the No. 2 engine (inner-most left engine) detached.

 After this accident, Boeing issued a service directive to all owners of the 747 regarding its fuse pins.
 Engines and pylons had to be removed from 747s and the fuse pins examined for defects.
 If cracks were present, the pins were to be replaced.

 Depictions

 The crash was depicted in the National Geographic documentary series Seconds from Disaster (in the 2006 episode "Amsterdam Air Crash") and Mayday, known as Air Crash Investigation outside North America (in the 2016 episode "High Rise Catastrophe").

-The crash and its aftermath were the basis for a five-part Dutch TV docudrama series titled Rampvlucht (‘Disaster Flight’) (nl), which premiered on Dutch public broadcaster NPO on October 4, 2022, the thirty-year anniversary of the crash.
-It follows a Bijlmermeer-based veterinarian and two journalists who find themselves drawn into a years-long investigation into the many puzzling questions surrounding the official narrative about the crash.
-The series was awarded the 2022 Golden Calf (Dutch Oscar) for Best TV Series.
+The crash and its aftermath were the basis for a five-part Dutch TV docudrama series titled Rampvlucht (‘Disaster Flight’) (nl), which premiered on Dutch public broadcaster NPO on 4 October 2022, the 30th anniversary of the crash.
+It follows a Bijlmermeer-based veterinarian and two journalists, Vincent Dekker and Pierre Heijboer who drafted themselves to find the cause of this crash in 1992, find themselves drawn into a years-long investigation into the many puzzling questions surrounding the official narrative about the crash.
+The series was awarded the 2022 Golden Calf for Best TV Series.